Offshore sourcing for custom steel forgings manufactured to meet your requirements.

 - Oil & Gas

 Our offshore forging specialists can produce durable, high strength forgings from an array of mid-range carbon steel materials.
 Medium carbon steel provides excellent ductility and strength and is known for its long-wearing properties.
 This material is popular for bolts, shafts, car axles, rails, and other parts and components that require high strength and a certain degree of flexibility.
 Available steel grades include, but are not limited to:

 Several other grades of carbon steel are also available upon request.
 Contact us for more information regarding the materials for sourcing steel forging offshore.

 Sun Fast provides strategic sourcing for custom steel forgings manufactured to meet your exact design requirements.
 Our offshore forging sources produce high quality, high precision steel forgings for numerous industries, from construction to automotive and everything in between.

 In addition to steel forging, Sun Fast also offers offshore services for precision machining and other secondary operations to give you more complete parts and components.
-Contact us for more information regrading all our forged steel options, or submit a project for an in-depth price analysis.
+Contact us for more information regarding all our forged steel options, or submit a project for in-depth price analysis.